-In Harborough District, the Local Plan currently comprises the Core Strategy which was adopted in November 2011.
-It sets out clear strategic priorities for the District and states where development should take place up to 2028.
-The preparation of a new Local Plan is currently underway and involves amending current Core Strategy policies to reflect the Framework and to include site specific allocations for housing, employment and retail development where appropriate.
-Once adopted, this Local Plan will replace the Core Strategy and comprise part of the District's development plan.
+In Harborough District, the Local Plan was adopted on 30th April 2019.
+It sets out clear strategic priorities for the District and states where development should take place up to 2031.
+The Local Plan reflects the National Planning Policy Framework and includes site specific allocations for housing, employment and retail development where appropriate.